ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-transactions/index.md

 ## Partial Store

 Transaction Updates work with the SSRM and Full Store only.
 For SSRM and Partial Store, Transactions are not allowed.
-Instead either move your application to use Full Store or us [Store Refresh](../server-side-model-refresh/) to have the grid data update.
+Instead either move your application to use Full Store or use [Store Refresh](../server-side-model-refresh/) to have the grid data update.

 ## Next Up

 Continue to the next section to learn how to perform [High Frequency Updates](../server-side-model-high-frequency/).